Prof.dr.ir. Tim van der Hagen

 Tim van der Hagen is President of the Board and Rector Magnificus of TU Delft.

 Tim van der Hagen (born 1959) studied Applied Physics at Eindhoven University of Technology.
-After taking his doctorate in 1989 at TU Delft, he stayed on at the Reactor Institute Delft, which conducts radiation-related research into energy, materials and health.
+After taking his doctorate in 1989 at TU Delft, he stayed on at the Reactor Institute Delft, conducting radiation-related research into energy, materials and health.
 He was director of the Institute between 2005 and 2012.
-In 1999 he was appointed professor of Reactor Physics.
-Between September 2010 and his appointment in May 2016 as chair of the Executive
+In 1999, he was appointed professor of Reactor Physics.
+Between September 2010 and his appointment as chair of the Executive

-Van der Hagen is President of the de Taakgroep Innovatie van het Klimaatakkoord (Taskforse Innovation of the Climate Agreement of the Dutch Government) that published the IKIA (Integral Knowledge and Innovation Agenda for climate and energy) early 2019.
-The agenda describes the knowledge and innovation that are needed to reach the goals of the Climate Agreement.
-It aids knowledge institutions, government and industry in translating the innovation goals to their own programmes.
+He was the chair of Taskforce Innovation of the Climate Agreement of the Dutch Government (Taakgroep Innovatie van het Klimaatakkoord) that published the Integral Knowledge and Innovation Agenda for climate and energy (IKIA) in early 2019.
+The agenda describes the knowledge and innovation that is required to reach the goals of the Climate Agreement.
+It serves as an aid to knowledge institutions, government and industry when it comes to translating the innovation goals to their own programmes.

 In May 2016, Tim van der Hagen was appointed a Knight of the Order of the Netherlands Lion.

 In his spare time, he plays in a pop cover band and he enjoys going to jazz concerts, the theatre and museums.